 Nevertheless, designing experiments which would test the various interpretations are and will be the subject of active research in the next few years.
 Most of these interpretations have variants.
 For example, it is difficult to get a precise definition of the original "Copenhagen interpretation" as it was developed and argued about by many people.
-Interpretations of quantum mechanics attempt to provide a conceptual framework for understanding its many aspects which are not easily handled by the conceptual framework used for classical physics (Science 1.0).
+Interpretations of quantum mechanics attempt to provide a conceptual framework for understanding the many aspects of quantum mechanics, which are not easily handled by the conceptual framework used for classical physics (Science 1.0).